Go to My Ireland

 Waterford

-Home of the very first St Patrick's Day parade back in 1903, this ancient Viking city celebrates Ireland’s patron saint with a four-day St Patrick’s Festival featuring everything from a parade to river cruises, whiskey tastings and music events.
+Home of the first St Patrick's Day parade, this ancient Viking city celebrates Ireland’s patron saint with a five-day St Patrick’s Festival featuring everything from a parade and live music to river cruises and tours.

 Parade performers carry a giant snake puppet through the streets for St Patrick’s Day celebrations in Kilkenny.
 Parade performers carry a giant snake puppet through the streets for St Patrick’s Day celebrations in Kilkenny.